topjohnwu/Magisk/docs/guides.md

 - Due to historical reasons, **DO NOT** add a file named `install.sh` in your module installer.
 That specific file was previously used and will be treated differently.
 - **DO NOT** call `exit` at the end of `customize.sh`.
 The module installer would want to do finalizations.

-## Submit Modules

-You can submit a module to **Magisk-Module-Repo** so users can download your module directly in the Magisk app.

-- Follow the instructions in the previous section to create a valid installer for your module.
-- Create `README.md` (filename should be exactly the same) containing all info for your module.
-If you are not familiar with the Markdown syntax, the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) will be handy.
-- Create a repository with your personal GitHub account, and upload your module installer to the repo
-- Create a request for submission via this link: [submission](https://github.com/Magisk-Modules-Repo/submission)

 ## Module Tricks

 #### Remove Files

 How to remove a file systemless-ly?
-To actually make the file *disappear* is complicated (possible, not worth the effort).
+To actually make the file _disappear_ is complicated (possible, not worth the effort).
 Replacing it with a dummy file should be good enough!
 Create an empty file with the same name and place it in the same path within a module, it shall replace your target file with a dummy file.

 #### Remove Folders

-Same as mentioned above, actually making the folder *disappear* is not worth the effort.
+Same as mentioned above, actually making the folder _disappear_ is not worth the effort.
 Replacing it with an empty folder should be good enough!
 A handy trick for module developers is to add the folder you want to remove into the `REPLACE` list within `customize.sh`.
 If your module doesn't provide a corresponding folder, it will create an empty folder, and automatically add `.replace` into the empty folder so the dummy folder will properly replace the one in `/system`.

 ## Boot Scripts

 In Magisk, you can run boot scripts in 2 different modes: **post-fs-data** and **late_start service** mode.

 - post-fs-data mode
   - This stage is BLOCKING.
 The boot process is paused before execution is done, or 10 seconds have passed.
   - Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.
   - This stage happens before Zygote is started, which pretty much means everything in Android
   - **Run scripts in this mode only if necessary!**
 - late_start service mode
   - This stage is NON-BLOCKING.
 Your script runs in parallel along with the booting process.
   - **This is the recommended stage to run most scripts!**

 In Magisk, there are also 2 kinds of scripts: **general scripts** and **module scripts**.

 - General Scripts
   - Placed in `/data/adb/post-fs-data.d` or `/data/adb/service.d`
   - Only executed if the script is executable (execution permissions, `chmod +x script.sh`)
   - Scripts in `post-fs-data.d` runs in post-fs-data mode, and scripts in `service.d` runs in late_start service mode.
   - Modules should **NOT** add general scripts since it violates encapsulation
 - Module Scripts
   - Placed in the folder of the module
   - Only executed if the module is enabled
   - `post-fs-data.sh` runs in post-fs-data mode, and `service.sh` runs in late_start service mode.
   - Modules require boot scripts should **ONLY** use module scripts instead of general scripts

 These scripts will run in Magisk's BusyBox `ash` shell with "Standalone Mode" enabled.